Alex-Bradford/llava-posttraining-project/README.md

 Before I dive into my specific project, I wanted to present my high level takeaways from reading each series of Llama, Qwen, DeepSeek, BLIP-2, and LLaVA (an open-source vision-language model) papers.
 I focussed on avenues for future research in post-training to create the best vision-language model.

-Tasks: Assume you are starting with a very powerful, pre-trained image encoder and LLM.
+<ins>Task</ins>: Assume you are starting with a very powerful, pre-trained image encoder and LLM.
 Now, we want to create an adapter to connect their features/embeddings/encodings.
 How would you do it?

 ### Data